For adults, nature is a big awe-inspiring moments, breathtaking views, and natural wonders. But for our young children, it's small.

 These tiny, everyday things capture the imagination and lay the foundation for a love affair with nature.
 The best way to ensure your family goes out to find these discoveries is to make an explorer kit!
 It's easy to grab on your way out the door for daily walks, park trips, and long afternoons in the woods.
 Here's what I suggest:

 Start with a small backpack or tote.
 It's important that your young child carry her own items while exploring.
 This aids her independence and sense of personal responsibility for her things.
-Look for a bag that is easy for your child to carry, and not too big or heavy.
-I like this basic one from Amazon, and these stylish ones from Herschel.

 All explorer kits should have: a bottle of water, dry snacks, paper and pencils/pens, and a few bags for treasures or specimens.
 I like these mesh bags, they are easy to wash, and can hold a handful of berries or a collection of rocks.
 A hat, sunglasses, and other outdoor clothing is also a must.